 I grew up in the Bay Area and lived San Francisco for many decades and come back regularly to visit my favorite neighborhoods, foodie hangouts and get my culture fix when I’m in town.
 So do you want to know what I like to see and do when I am visiting?

 What to do in San Francisco

 Clarion Alley in the Mission

-The small alleyway called Clarion Alley between 17th and 18th street off Valencia street is filled with graffiti and street art that changes on a regular basis.
+One of the fun things to do in San Francisco is to visit the small alleyway called Clarion Alley between 17th and 18th street off Valencia street.
+The alley is filled with spectacular graffiti and street art that changes on a regular basis.
 Beautiful imagery and some not so beautiful, yet more graphic portray various topics and street life in this sunny and electic neighborhood called the Mission.
 The graffiti and street art changes regularly so it’s fun to visit on a regular basis to see what is new in the alleyway.

 Here is a recent post with more images that I included about Clarion Alley.